Domain Name System (DNS) and IP Address Management

 - By default, SF State network resources should utilize the domain of sfsu.edu.
 All IP resources normally associated with the university utilize this domain or its subdomains.

 - Subdomains are a logical representation of a top-level domain subset, usually taking the form of a college, organizational unit and/or organization officially recognized by SF State.
-Division of Information Technology (DoIT) reserves the right to refuse a request for subdomain name based on operational needs.
+Information Technology Services (ITS) reserves the right to refuse a request for subdomain name based on operational needs.

 - All DNS subdomains maintained by individual units should have DNS zone and reverse DNS zone delegation setup in the sfsu.edu zone on the campus DNS servers.